We may earn money or products from the companies mentioned in this post.

 Also in the Scottish Highlands that is open to tourists is the very popular Fort George in Inverness.
 Fort George is a star shaped fort packed full of history and is still home to active soldiers of the 3rd Battalion, Black Watch, Royal Regiment of Scotland.
 I find it amazing that tourists can come into the fort and interact with soldiers and see how they live day to day.

-Lastly the most appealing attraction to me on the Western Isles is the popular Fairy Pools on the Isle of Skye.
-These crystal clear pools of water really are a must see if you are on the Isle of Skye and well worth travelling to Skye if your on mainland Scotland.
+Lastly, the most appealing attraction to me on the Western Isles is the popular Fairy Pools on the Isle of Skye.
+These crystal clear pools of water really are a must see if you are on the Isle of Skye and well worth travelling to Skye if you are on mainland Scotland.
+Why not take an epic Scottish Roadtrip to see all of these in one go?
+Make sure to check out these Scotland travel tips before you go.

 Where do you think the most beautiful places are in Scotland?